 Microsoft Azure is huge and changes fast!
-At this point in time, I'm counting 76 services in Azure, with many, many features.
-I keep track of this on my website www.azure-overview.com.
+At this point in time, I'm counting over 100 services in Azure, with many, many features.

 The amount of services that Azure offers is astounding.
 This separates Microsoft Azure from other public clouds like AWS, Google and SalesForce.
 Azure provides everything a business could need, not only Infrastructure-as-a-Service (IaaS) services.